aspose-slides/Aspose.Slides-Documentation/net/developer-guide/slides-for-net-6-cross-platform/_index.md

 1. Cross-platform Aspose.Slides for .NET6 can be used for .NET 7 and future .NET releases.

 2. **Prerequisite**: To use the cross-platform version Aspose.Slides for .NET 6, you need to download the Aspose.Slides package from the product [Release Page](https://releases.aspose.com/slides/net/).
-The Aspose.Slides on NuGet package is not suitable because it provides cross-platform support for only the .NET Standard.
+The Aspose.Slides NuGet package is not suitable because it provides cross-platform support for only the .NET Standard.

 ## **Get and Use Cross-Platform Aspose.Slides**